nextflow-io/training/docs/nf_template/4_pipeline.md

 ### Additional configuration options

-Additional configuration options can be applied to a module using scopes within configuration files.
+To prevent changing the nf-core modules, additional configuration options can be applied to a module using scopes within configuration files.

 The configuration of modules is commonly added to the `modules.conf` file in the `conf` folder.
 Process selectors (e.g., `withName`) are used to apply configuration to modules selectively.
 Process selectors must be used within the process scope.

 Extra configuration may be applied as directives by using `args`.
+You can find many examples of how arguments are added to modules in nf-core pipelines, for example, the nf-core/rnaseq [modules.config](https://github.com/nf-core/rnaseq/blob/master/conf/modules.config) file.

 !!! question "Exercise"